AndreasKaratzas/stonne/README.md

     * `T_R = [x]`

-        Number of flter rows mapped at a time
+        Number of filter rows mapped at a time

     * `T_S = [x]`